skyportal/skyportal/doc/contributing.md

 possible:

 - Do not nitpick in comments; add small fixes as suggestions (click the `±` button) or push uncontroversial changes as a commit into the PR branch.
+We prefer suggestions, because that stil gives the original author a chance to accept/reject the change.

 - Comments should provide provide actionable feedback, and can come in two flavors: suggestions and requirements.
 Requirements are direct